-How to look up a nonprofit using the IRS Tax Exempt Organization Search (TEOS)
+How to find information about a nonprofit using the IRS Tax Exempt Organization Search (TEOS)

 To search, go to the IRS website or a search engine and type in TEOS.
 You can search by organization name, EIN, address, or geographic location.